mitranim/tabularius/readme.md

 - Terminal-style interface with command system
 - Automatic game save file tracking and backup
 - Local and cloud storage of game history
+- Save editing: lock or unlock any part of your meta-progression
 - Interactive data visualization and analytics
 - Cloud DB integration for global data comparison
 - Cross-tab synchronization